seed-rs/seed-rs.org/crate/guides/structure.md

 ```

 In this example, we initialize using Rust’s `Default` trait, in order to keep the initialization code by the
  model struct.
-When we call `Model.default()`, it initializes with these values.
+When we call `Model::default()`, it initializes with these values.
 We could
  also initialize it using a constructor method, or a struct literal.
 Note the use of `into()`
  on our `&str` literal, to convert it into an owned `String`.